 Furthermore, if $S = \{i\}$, we use $\delta(i)$ in place of $\delta(\{i\})$.

-\subsection{Min-Sum Multiple Traveling Salesman Problem}
+\subsection{Min-sum multiple traveling salesman problem}

-Using the notations introduced in the previous paragraph, we formulate the single depot MTSP as a MILP, inspired by existing formulations for vehicle routing problems \cite{toth2002vehicle}.
-Associated with every salesman $v$ and edge $(i, j) \in E$ is an integer decision variable $x_{ij}^v$ that whose value is the number of times the edge $(i, j)$ is in the salesman $v$'s tour.
+Using the notation introduced in the previous paragraph, we formulate the single-depot MTSP as an MILP, inspired by existing formulations for vehicle routing problems (see \cite{toth2002vehicle}).
+Associated with every salesman $v$ and edge $(i, j) \in E$ is an integer decision variable $x_{ij}^v$ whose value is the number of times the edge $(i, j)$ is in the salesman $v$'s tour.
 Note that for some edges $(i, j) \in E$, $x_{ij}^v \in \{0, 1, 2\}$, i.e., we permit the degenerate case where a tour for salesman $v$ can consist of just the depot and a target.
 If $e \in E$ connects two vertices $i$ and $j$, then $(i, j)$ and $e$ will be used interchangeably to denote the same edge.
-Also associated with every salesman $v$ and vertex $i \in T$ is a binary decision variable $y_i^v$ that takes a value of $1$ if $i$ is visited by the salesman $v$ and $0$ otherwise.
+Also associated with each salesman $v$ and each vertex $i \in T$ is a binary decision variable $y_i^v$ that takes the value $1$ if $i$ is visited by salesman $v$ and $0$ otherwise.
 Finally, for every salesman $v$, we let $l_v$ denote the length of their tour.
 Using the above notations, the min-sum MTSP can be formulated as follows:

-The objective \eqref{eq:mtsp-obj} minimizes the sum of all the tour lengths, defined by \eqref{eq:mtsp-l}. \eqref{eq:mtsp-degree} and \eqref{eq:mtsp-sec} are the degree and sub-tour elimination constraints that together enforce the feasible solution for every salesman to be a tour starting and ending at the depot. \eqref{eq:mtsp-target-visit} and \eqref{eq:mtsp-depot-visit} ensure that all the salesmen start and end at the depot and exactly one salesman visits every target $i \in T$.
+The objective \eqref{eq:mtsp-obj} minimizes the sum of all the tour lengths; the tour lengths are defined by the constraint \eqref{eq:mtsp-l}.
+Constraints \eqref{eq:mtsp-degree} and \eqref{eq:mtsp-sec} are the degree and sub-tour elimination constraints, respectively, that together enforce the feasible solution for every salesman to be a tour starting and ending at the depot. \eqref{eq:mtsp-target-visit} and \eqref{eq:mtsp-depot-visit} ensure that all the salesmen start and end at the depot and exactly one salesman visits every target $i \in T$.
 Finally, \eqref{eq:mtsp-edge-depot}--\eqref{eq:mtsp-l-ge0} enforce the integrality and non-negativity restrictions on the decision variables.

-\subsection{$p$-Norm Multiple Traveling Salesman Problem}
+\subsection{$p$-norm multiple traveling salesman problem}

 We now formulate the $p$-norm MTSP that seeks to enforce equitability in the distribution of the tour lengths using the $\ell^p$ norms with $p \geqslant 1$.
 The formulations presented in this section are based on existing work in \cite{bektacs2020using}.
 We start by introducing some additional notations.
 Given that $\bm l \in \mathbb R_{\geqslant 0}^m$ denotes the non-negative vector of tour lengths for the $m$ salesman, we define